ellimccale/java-student-management-gui/README.md

   - `major`: The student's major, represented by the `Major` enum.
   - `year`: The year the student started, as an integer.

-- **`Major` enum**: A fixed list of possible student majors.
-Each major has a display-friendly name for UI purposes.

 ## File Structure

 ```